 Consumers are scared.
 The future is unknown.
 The brands that step-up and help their customers during these uncertain times will survive.
 This is a time to start thinking differently.
 A time to take chances in a risk-adverse, volatile world.
 Brands will need to reinvent themselves to flourish in a new post COVID-19 world.
 Good luck in these challenging times.

 ‘Tis the season for corporate/retail brands to perpetuate the Christmas brand.
 No other holiday is embraced more by brands than Christmas.
-According to Pew Research, consumers’ least favorite part of Christmas is commercialism and materialism.
-Yet, every major retail brand tries to capture the hearts of consumers with the spirit of Christmas and end with a profitable year.
+According to Pew Research, consumers’ least favourite part of Christmas is commercialism and materialism.
+Yet, every major retail brand tries to capture consumers’ hearts with the spirit of Christmas and end with a profitable year.
 In the UK, Christmas adverts are like the Super Bowl in the US.
-Every year, John Lewis, Sainsbury, Marks & Spence, Boots, Tesco, Heathrow, and others compete for the honor of the best holiday advert – every year the stakes seem to get higher.
+Every year, John Lewis, Sainsbury, Marks & Spence, Boots, Tesco, Heathrow, and others compete to honour the best holiday advert – every year, the stakes seem to get higher.
 Christmas is no longer seen as just a religious holiday but as a joyous time to spend with family and friends.
 In fact, 80% of non-Christians will celebrate the holiday season.
 The Christmas brand has a lot to do with this fact.

 Evolution of Christmas